Assessment report design: 6 key tips to do it right for your consultancy or in your company

 Try using a tool like Pointerpro to deliver personalized pdf reports.

 And last but not least, a standard requirement for every report should be the readability and interpretability.
 A qualitative balance between text and visuals makes that possible.
 Speak about results and insights through visualization.
+Personalization, structure and interpretability: when you’ve got these 3 criteria straight, you have a strong report!

 Need to prepare a report for a client?